 If you’re planning to go drinking with friends or colleagues in a bar or restaurant, you should keep in mind to drink in moderation—even a single glass of alcohol can keep you from getting behind the wheel of a car, depending on what you’re drinking.
 The rationale behind this is, of course, to avoid consequences due to drunk driving.
-In most cases, such incidents can be prevented if you apply the safety tips mentioned in this article.
+In most cases, a DUI or DWI accident can be prevented if you apply the safety tips mentioned in this article

 However, suppose someone you know has been charged with driving while intoxicated.
 In that case, the most basic solution is to hire a lawyer who can deal with the situation.
 They will need experienced legal counsel with the best defence skills.
 So, if such a need arises, learn more here.

 One of the leading causes of road crashes and accidents worldwide is drunk driving.
 About 20% of injured drivers in developed countries were inspected to have excess in their blood alcohol concentration, while 69% of the same occurrence happens in developing countries.

 Blood alcohol content (BAC) is the amount of alcohol in your body, which is often the basis for measuring how intoxicated or sober a person is.
 It is illegal to drive in Queensland while having a BAC of 0.05% or more.
 Yet, for other drivers who are either professionals or novice, they must maintain a 0% BAC.
 Hence, you have to be very mindful of your alcohol intake during events.
 Or better yet, avoid consuming alcohol at all, especially if you have a learner’s permit or provisional license.

 If you do plan on drinking, make sure to drink wisely.
 If you plan on avoiding a hungover the next day, educate yourself on the options that don’t contain as much alcohol.
 If you prefer to take it easy on the calories, you will need to be aware of the beverages that contain fewer calories.